GoogleCloudPlatform/document-intake-accelerator/docs/Lab1.md

 ### Ingress cannot get deployed

-If you see that Ingress does not become Green in the Console UI and running command below does not resolve to the external IP address, this means ingress failed to get deployed.
+If you see that Ingress does not become Green in the Console UI and running command below does not resolve to the external IP address `ADDRESS`, this means ingress failed to get deployed.

 ```shell
 kubectl get ing